snaiperskaya96/docker-grpc-generator-for-php/README.md

 A docker image that generates gRPC stuff for PHP

 ## Why
-I've spent too much time trying to get this to work, so I thought it might be useful for someone else out there
+I've spent too much time trying to get this to work, so I thought it might be useful for someone else out there.

 ## Usage
 The container will expect a folder mounted on /in and another folder mounted on /out, where the former contains .proto files and the latter the generated files.
 The entrypoint argument specifies the .proto file to be parsed.